Arezooshah/Game-hub/README.md

 # About

-This repository contains the completed GameHub project as of the end of part 2 of my React course.
+This repository contains the completed GameHub project by react , typeScript

-You can find the full course at: https://codewithmosh.com

 ## Getting Started